-The Yukon is one of the most accessible destinations to witness spectacular Aurora Borealis displays from November to April.
+The Yukon is one of the most accessible destinations to witness spectacular Aurora Borealis displays from late August to mid April.
 Like much in nature, their appearance is not predictable so be sure to allow several days of your winter vacation to sample the best of the best.
 Here is a list of Yukon operators and accommodations where Aurora expertise abounds.
 I stayed at the highly recommendable Northern Lights Resort & Spa, on a picturesque country property outside Whitehorse where I learned that the owners have designed an original package that offers nighttime dog sledding from the doorstep of your chalet to chase the Northern Lights while traveling through a magical winter wonderland.
 Or you may choose to stay cosy in your chalet or the resort lounge, with each one having huge picture windows facing north to capture the spectacle of Nature.

 Recreational Vehicles (RVs) are a Popular Choice

 Though on a map the Yukon may appear small compared to its nearest neighbors, Alaska, British Columbia and the Northwest Territories, the road distances between towns are long and serviced campsites are few.
 Especially among retired travelers with a more relaxed holiday timeline during summer and fall months, either bringing their own RV or flying into the Yukon and picking up an RV rental is a terrific option for leisurely exploration.